znsio/specmatic-documentation/documentation/command_line.md

 Qontract "test" command exits with status 0 or 1 to represent success or failure respectively.
 You can configure your Provider builds to fail when it does not satisfy the contract.

+For more information, check out the documentation on [running contract tests](/contract_tests.html).